RahulGoyal-tech/Arduino-Tinker-Cad-Projects/README.md

 # Arduino-Tinker-Cad-Projects

+**Simulating Projects**
+- Go to Links
+- Click on Simulate
+- Start Simulation to begin project
+- Open Serial Monitor in required projects

+**Opening Serial Monitor**
+- Go to Code in top
+- A code window will open
+- In Bottom right you can open serial monitor

 This repository contains links to my Tinker-CAD projects that I have created on online simulator with Arduino Uno as MCU.
 Here is the list of Projects:

 1. [DC Motor with IR Remote](https://www.tinkercad.com/things/aQGm0ruCLUQ)